algorithmiaio/api-docs/source/includes/_data.md

 There are four types of collections: User collections, Session collections, Permanent Algorithm collections, and Temporary Algorithm collections.

+User collections can store data and allow you to set both the read/write permission on that data collection.
+Other collection types have system-defined permissions:

+* Session Collections only have read/write access from within the same session
+* Algorithm collections have read/write access from internal calls and this data collection type is guaranteed to exist for every algorithm.

 ## User Collections

 ```